AG Insurance: 1909 stock exchange listing

 With the extension of the company's activities to related branches like casualty insurance and mortgage operations, AG Vie's premium income rose from 2.4 million Belgian francs at the end in 1889 to 20 million in 1912, and the number of employees from 12 in 1890 to 140 in 1924.

-In 1909, AGVie's shares were listed on the Stock exchange.
+In 1909, AGVie's shares were admitted to the official public listing.

 From 1919 onwards, collective pension insurance, a new branch of insurance primarily for company employees, contributed largely to the increase in premium income.
 AG Vie made this one of its specialties, creating for this purpose a separate "Pensions" division.

 1969: creation of the AG Group

 In 1969, the insurance company converted itself into a holding company, having under it a number of specialized companies, enabling it to make better use of its human and financial resources.

 In May 1971 the Dutch company Nationale-Nederlanden launched a hostile takeover bid on the shares of Antwerp company Securitas.
 Under the general direction of Maurice Frère, the AG Group launched on 21 May a counter-bid for Securitas.
 With a strong franchise in the Flemish part of Belgium and branches in the Netherlands, a portfolio of 400,000 policies and an annual premium income of 900 million francs, Securitas, specializing in property and casualty insurance, was an attractive acquisition for the AG Group, that had at the time only insufficient market shares in Flanders.

 In two years, from 1975 to 1977, the number of companies active in Belgium fell from 540 to 348.
 AG Group played an important part in this rationalization movement.
 In 1973 it acquired the Belgian branch of Swiss life insurer La Genevoise.
 The following year, it took a majority stake in Belgian insurance company Le Recours Belge and its subsidiaries Athéna and Démocratique-Vie (80 employees and 3,500 agents), further strengthening its position in property and casualty.
 In 1976, the AG Group also purchased La Médicale.
 In 1977 it concluded an operation on a totally different scale by purchasing PR-Phenix-1821 group, a holding company having under it 7 insurance companies and a real estate company.
 750,000 customers joined the company in the process.
 Following these acquisitions, the AG Group had 3,414 employees.